jsom1/jsom1.github.io/_summaries/tcpip.md

 ## An identifier, the MAC address

 In order to communicate with a specific machine on a network, we must be able to identify it precisely.
 The **MAC** address is a unique identifier that corresponds to the address of the network card.
-It is written in hexadecimal.
+Each machine on earth has it own unique MAC address.
+It is written in hexadecimal, for example 00:23:5e:bf:45:6a.
+We see it is coded on 6 bytes, where 1 byte represents 8 bits.
+So, 1 byte = 8 bits = 2^8 = 256 possible values -> a byte can take any value between 0 and 255.
+Because the MAC address is coded on 6 bytes (6x8 = 48 bits), it can take 2^48 = 281,474,976,710,656 values.
+This gives a lot of potential MAC addresses.\\

+A network card manufacturer buys a part of MAC addresses to make sure it is unique.
+The 3 first bytes represent the manufacturer.

+There is one special MAC addresss, where all the bits are set to 1 (ff:ff:ff:ff:ff:ff): it is a univeral address called the **broadcast** address.
+It identifies any network card.
+It can be used to send a message to all the network cards of machines on a network.
+Every machine receiving a message containing the broadcast address will suppose it can read the message.

+Now that we can identify machines, we need a language.

+## A protocol, Ethernet

+In fact, Ethernet is the language used by the machines to communicate.
+Because we communicate with different machines (which have different OS such as Mac OS, Windows, Linux, ...), we need a common language to understand each other.
+We will call it a **protocol**.
+We know that 0's and 1's are transmitted, and information look like 00110010111100011001000...
+Without a protocol defining the meaning of this information (the order of bits, ...), it doesn't mean anything.

+We need at least 3 things in a message: the address of the sender, the one of the receiver, and the message itself.
+For example, we could say that the first 48 digits represent the MAC address of the sender, the 48 next the one of the receiver, and then the message (it's not the real format).\\
+The protocol defines the format of messages sent over the network.
+More precisely, we call the message a **packet**.

+So, what's the real format of a packet ?
+Which MAC address comes first, sender or receiver ?
+We can answer this question by imagining we're the receiver: it's more interesting to know the addresss of the receiver first, because we immediately know if the packet is for us or not.
+We read it if it's for us, discard it otherwise.

 ## rdm
 {:style="color:DarkRed; font-size: 170%;"}